This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-There are enough Valencia attractions to fill a fast paced 2 day itinerary or a more leisurely 3 or 4 day itinerary.
+There are enough Valencia attractions to fill a fast-paced 2-day itinerary or a more leisurely 3 or 4-day itinerary.
 If you want to spend more than a few hours at the beach I definitely recommend staying at least 3 nights.

-Mercado Central Valencia
+1. Mercado Central Valencia (The Central Market)

 This busy market is a must, especially for foodies.
-Wander the stalls at filled with colorful fruit juices, vegetables, jamon, and snacks.
+Wander the stalls filled with colorful fruit juices, vegetables, jamon, and snacks.
 Try some samples or buy a few items to make a meal out of it.

-Stop at Retrogusto Coffeemates for top quality coffee.
-Mercado de Colon is another market to mention with more ready to eat items vs. produce.
+Stop at Retrogusto Coffeemates for top-quality coffee.
+Mercado de Colon is another market to mention with more ready-to-eat items vs. produce.

-Lonja de la Seda (Silk Exchange)
+2. La Lonja de la Seda (Silk Exchange)

-Entrance is €2.
+The entrance fee is €2.
 Pay the extra €3 for the audio guide to learn about the building and a bit about Valencia’s past.